Book of Miggles (BOMI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Book of Miggles Historical Price

-According to the latest data gathered on Book of Miggles live price page, the current price of Book of Miggles is 0.812169USD.
-The circulating supply of Book of Miggles(BOMI) is 1.00M BOMI , giving it a market capitalization of $815.91K.
+According to the latest data gathered on Book of Miggles live price page, the current price of Book of Miggles is 0.747484USD.
+The circulating supply of Book of Miggles(BOMI) is 1.00M BOMI , giving it a market capitalization of $747.48K.

 In the past month, Book of Miggles has experienced a 0.00% change, reflecting approximately $-- to its value.
 This indicates that BOMI could witness further price changes in the near future.